What Is Landlord Insurance?

 What is the difference between landlord insurance and renters insurance?

-Landlord insurance protects the property owner — covering the building structure, liability for tenant injuries, and lost rental income.
-Renters insurance protects the tenant — covering their personal belongings, personal liability, and temporary living costs if the unit becomes uninhabitable.
-These two policies are complementary, not interchangeable.
-Neither covers what the other is designed for.
+Landlord insurance protects the property owner by covering the building structure, liability for tenant injuries, and lost rental income.
+Renters insurance protects the tenant by covering their personal belongings, personal liability, and temporary living costs if the unit becomes uninhabitable.
+These two policies are complementary, not interchangeable, and neither covers what the other is designed for.

 Does landlord insurance cover damage caused by tenants?

-How can I lower the cost of my landlord insurance?
+How can I lower the cost of my landlord insurance in 2026?

-Several strategies can reduce your premium: bundling your landlord policy with auto or primary home insurance, raising your deductible, installing security systems or smoke/fire alarms, maintaining a claims-free history, and shopping around for competitive quotes.
-Some landlords also find savings by working with insurers that specialize in rental properties rather than using a general homeowners insurer.
+Several strategies can reduce your premium: bundling your landlord policy with auto or primary home insurance, raising your deductible, installing security systems or smoke and fire alarms, maintaining a claims-free history, and shopping around for competitive quotes.
+Some landlords also find savings by working with insurers that specialize in rental properties (like Steadily or Obie) rather than using a general homeowners insurer.